Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 Maybe a scared friend, but still a friend.
 That was okay.

-“Okay,” Vemik agreed once he’d made sure Ferd wasn’t hurting too much.
-“We’ll be out in a little bit.”
+"Okay," Vemik agreed once he’d made sure Ferd wasn’t hurting too much.
+"We’ll be out in a little bit."

-“Hmmph.”
+"Hmmph."
 She gave them a knowing look and a playful smile, but left them alone.
 Vemik would owe her a favor for that, later.
 That could be fun!

 Still, there was no denying her.
 Singer was in charge of the village, and nothing so little as having personally satisfied two Given-Men the night before was going to stop her from bossing them up and out of her hut so she could make her medicines and spells.